post featured image

 1. Banded Squats

-2. Banded Single Leg Abduction, Right
+2. Banded Single Leg Abduction, R

-3. Banded Single Leg Abduction, Left
+3. Banded Single Leg Abduction, L

 4. Banded Side-to-Side Squats

-5. Banded Squat + Knee Drive (hip flexion), Right
+5. Banded Squat and Knee Drive, R

-6. Banded Squat + Knee Drive (hip flexion), Left
+6. Banded Squat and Knee Drive, L

-7. Banded Hip Hinge (deadlift)
+7. Banded Hip Hinge

 8. Banded Kickbacks

-Target: Gluteus medius, hip abductors and quadriceps.
+Targets: Gluteus medius, hip abductors and quadriceps.

 If you want better squat form, do these banded squats!
 The band forces you to open up your hips, which allows you to go deeper into a squat position without rounding your back.

-Banded squats for glute activation
+woman performing banded squats for glute activation

 3. Then, drive through your heels to return to a standing position.
 Squeeze the glutes at the top.

-2. Banded Single Leg Hip Abduction, Right Leg
+Banded Single Leg Hip Abduction

-Banded Single Leg Abduction
+How To Do A Banded Single Leg Abduction

 3. Step your left leg out, driving through the left glute to stretch the band as far as you can.
 Tap your left foot to the side.